Traveling by train can be a great family adventure!

 This 2-day adventure from the mile-high city of Denver, Colorado, to the red rock formations of Moab, Utah, has an overnight stay in Glenwood Springs, Colorado.

-The luxurious onboard experience includes glass-dome cars, stellar service, and storytelling by Onboard Hosts, and regionally inspired cuisine.
+The luxurious onboard experience includes glass-dome cars, stellar service, storytelling by Onboard Hosts, and regionally inspired cuisine.

 The train winds along the Colorado River for much of its journey, through mountain ranges and past waterfalls and ancient rock canyons, as it travels at a slow pace of 30 mph so you can take in all the beautiful scenery.